neviim-talmid/themelia-ekklesion/README.md

     Lita Sanders, Dwelling with God: From Eden to the New Jerusalem Whitney Wollard, The 5 Key Covenants God makes with Humans in the Bible Brett A. Berger, What are the Biblical Covenants?
+    Richard E. Averbeck, Priest, Priesthood, Baker's Evangelical Dictionary of Biblical Theology.
+Edited by Walter A. Elwell Moses Y. Lee, Who is Melchizedek?
+    Sandra Richter, Kings, Priests, And Prophets In The Old Testament Colin Smith, Christian Leadership: What Did God Want in a King?
+    Sam Storms, What Does Scripture Teach About the Office of Prophet and Gift of Prophecy?